DOT Web Palm Capture

 • (Optional) ['Less light needed'] string brightness_too_high - Shown when the image is too bright

-• (Optional) theme - Modification of theme properties.
+• (Optional) object theme - Modification of theme properties.

 • (Optional) colors - To customize colors of following properties